eparker71/crypto/README.md

 ```
 # How to use the tools

-1.Goto coinbase and generate a report of your transactions
+* Goto coinbase and generate a report of your transactions
-2.Download as a csv file and place it in the same directory as this project
+* Download as a csv file and place it in the same directory as this project

 # How to run the report